1 + 1

 3.2 Names and binding

-Expressions are useful, but you often want to keep a result around so you can use it later.
+You want to compute something, save the result, and use it later.
 In R, you do this by giving a value a name:

 x